DualBrain/qbasic.github.io/documentation/PRINT.md

 # PRINT

-To output a display to the screen.
+Writes to the screen or a sequential file.

 ## Syntax

-`PRINT [list of expressions][;]`

-`?[list of expressions][;]`
+`PRINT` [# *file_number*,] [*output_list*][{;|,}]

 ## Comments

-If list of expressions is omitted, a blank line is displayed.

-If list of expressions is included, the values of the expressions are displayed.
-Expressions in the list may be numeric and/or string expressions, separated by commas, spaces, or semicolons.
-String constants in the list must be enclosed in double quotation marks.

-For more information about strings, see the [STRING$](STRING$) function.

-A question mark (`?`) may be used in place of the word `PRINT` when using the BASIC program editor.
+*file_number* is the number of the file to which output is written.
+If you omit *file_number*, QBasic writes the data to the screen.

+*output_list* is a list of one or more expressions to output.

+If a semicolon ends the `PRINT` line, the next `PRINT` statement continues on the same line in the next character position.
+If a comma ends the line, the next `PRINT` statement continues on the same line in the next print zone.
+Print zones are 14 characters in length.
+Omitting a semicolon or comma causes the next `PRINT` statement to begin on the next line.

 ## Print Positions